-A brief word regarding standards, directives and procedures for quality assurance: The Weigh Modules comply with all commonly accepted standards and guidelines.
-They support standard processes, requirements and work methodologies in accordance with GLP (Good Laboratory Practice) and GMP (Good Manufacturing Practice).
-The Weigh Modules have been issued a CE-Declaration of Conformity.
-METTLER TOLEDO, the manufacturer, is both ISO 9001 and ISO 14001certified.
+A brief word regarding standards, directives and procedures for quality assurance: The WMC weigh modules comply with all commonly accepted standards and guidelines.
+They support standard processes, requirements and work methodologies in accordance with GLP (Good Laboratory Practice) and GMP (Good Manufacturing Practice) and allow for the creation of SOPs (Standard Operating Procedures).
+The WMC weigh modules have been issued a CE-Declaration of Conformity.
+METTLER TOLEDO, the manufacturer, is both ISO 9001 and ISO 14001 certified.